Elephant polo

+Origin

 Elephant polo originated in Meghauli, Nepal.
 Tiger Tops in Nepal remains the headquarters of elephant polo and the site of the World Elephant Polo Championships.

-Elephant Polo in Nepal and Thailand is played under the auspices of the World Elephant Polo Association.
+Elephant polo in Nepal and Thailand is played under the auspices of the World Elephant Polo Association.
 WEPA enforces strict rules regarding elephant welfare and game play.
 Other tournaments, such as those played in India and Sri Lanka, are managed independently of each other and the World Elephant Polo Association.
-Sri Lanka held an annual tournament in Galle under the auspices of the Ceylon Elephant Polo Association.
+Sri Lanka held an annual tournament in Galle under the auspices of the Ceylon Elephant Polo Association, however this ended in 2007 after an out of control elephant damaged several cars.

 Allegations of cruel treatment of polo elephants, made by People for the Ethical Treatment of Animals, have led to match cancellation, sponsorship withdrawal and the removal of references to elephant polo records in the Guinness Book of World Records.

 The Thailand Elephant Polo Association announced in October 2018 that it will end polo matches in Thailand.
 A polo tournament had been held annually at Anantara Hotel Bangkok owned by Minor Hotels.